nf-core/metatdenovo/docs/output.md

 #### Megahit

-[Megahit](https://github.com/voutcn/megahit) is used to assemble the cleaned and trimmed FastQ reads to create the reference genome.
+[Megahit](https://github.com/voutcn/megahit) is used to assemble the cleaned and trimmed FastQ reads into contigs.

 <summary>Output file</summary>
 - `megahit/megahit_out/`
-  - `*.log`: it is a log file of Megahit run.
+  - `*.log`: log file of Megahit run.
   - `megahit_assembly.contigs.fa.gz`: Reference genome created by Megahit.
   - `intermediate_contigs`: Folder that contains the intermediate steps of Megahit run.